 Indoors, try to locate your loved one’s bedroom and primary bathroom on the first floor for easier access.
 Stairwells should also be well-lit and have a handrail that extends beyond the first and last step.
 If possible, stairs should have low-pile carpet or safety grip strips to provide the best footing.
 If your loved one has balance issues that make using steps difficult or dangerous, the U.S. Department of Health and Human Services National Institute on Aging recommends installing gates that restrict access to the stairs.

-Living in a calm, clutter-free space is especially important for Alzheimer’s sufferers – possessions need to be kept where they can see them minimise confusion, important medications must not be lost and piles of stuff avoided to prevent tripping.
-If your loved one is in the early stages of Alzheimer’s, you can engage them in the decluttering process, encourage them to share and cherish memories and feel fully involved with the positive change.
+Living in a calm, clutter-free space is especially important for Alzheimer’s sufferers – possessions need to be kept where they can see them to minimise confusion, important medications must not be lost and piles of stuff must be avoided to prevent tripping.
+If your loved one is in the early stages of Alzheimer’s, you can engage them in decluttering, encourage them to share and cherish memories, and feel fully involved with the positive change.
 Frame this process positively – the shared goal is that they are safe, comfortable, independent, and calm in their home.

 People with Alzheimer’s and other forms of dementia can be prone to wandering and may become confused and unable to find their way back home.
 So, for exterior doors, place locks in areas that are not obvious or are out of reach to your loved one with Alzheimer’s.
 Also, install locks on any windows that don’t already have them.
 For interior doors to the bathrooms and bedroom, your loved one will be using, remove locks to prevent them from getting locked inside.